TebelloMotuba/Team-Future---NTSOEKHE/readme.txt

 SQLite (for local storage)
 RESTful APIs (for internode communication)

-What the files contains:
-Three folders(central/north/south) representing each node.
+The three folders(central/north/south) each represent a node.

-Step by step guide to running this database:
+Step by step guide to running this project:

-1. The user should extract the files and add all the three folders each to visual studio code ( the environment we have used.
+1. Add all the three folders each to visual studio code ( the environment we have used.
 It is necessary to install python extensions: python and python debugger).

 2. Create a virtual environment on each folder.